tejlibre/ActionFPS-Book/Development-Guide.md

 ```

 This will load all the data and cache the computations in-memory, so you can work on the front-end.
-If you wish to not cache all the data & recompute it instead, use:
+If you wish to not cache all the data & would like to recompute it instead, use:

 ```
 sbt 'web/run -Dfull.provider=normal'